 Melbourne Water is constructing the Holden Reservoir pipeline to supply residents and businesses in Melbourne’s developing outer-west region with a reliable and safe water supply.
 This project is one of the ways we're delivering on our commitment to providing Melburnians with world-class water infrastructure.

-- 6 April–end-May: Gourlay Road and The Parks intersection modification
+- 6 April–end-June: Gourlay Road and The Parks intersection modification

-From 6 April to end-May, there will be changes to traffic at the intersection of Gourlay Road and The Parks along the Melton Highway, Hillside.
+From 6 April to end-June, there will be changes to traffic at the intersection of Gourlay Road and The Parks along the Melton Highway, Hillside.
 For details please view the traffic impacts section.

 What's happening and when